-The academic program in Cancer Biology will require that each student take at least five graded courses and complete two research rotations.
+The program in Cancer Biology requires that each student take at least five graded courses, which include two research rotations:

 Protein Fundamentals (BCMB/HGEN/MGCB 30400).
 The course covers the physical chemical phenomena that define protein structure and function.
 Topics include: the principles of protein folding, molecular motion and molecular recognition; protein evolution, design and engineering; enzyme catalysis; regulation of protein function and molecular machines; proteomics and systems biology.
 Keenan.
 Autumn.